courserajas/GaCD-cp/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ### Input:
 This script takes following files as an input.
 Files are read automatically i.e. there is no need to specify them separately but ensure that they are in working directory.
-See `README.txt` of belowmentioned zip file for description of each file
+See `README.txt` of below mentioned zip file for description of each file

 * `X_test.txt`
 * `y_test.txt`